 benefit the sponsored project in the proportion to the amount charged, and must conform

 to the policies and procedures of the institution.

-Authorized Official: A person to whom authority has been delegated in writing to approve expenses for meals,
+Approving Authority: a person to whom authority has been delegated in writing to approve activities and/or

 Auxiliary: An Auxiliary Organization as defined in Executive Order No. 698.
 By means of an Operating